Our History

 Marion Shepard for many years served as Associate Dean for Education and a member of the MEMS faculty.
 Our conference room is named for him.
 Shep and his exceptional colleague, Connie Simmons, were major contributors to our having engineering undergraduates among the top five in the country as measured by SAT scores.
 As someone once said, the goal was to have a faculty the undergraduate students could be proud of and we seem to have gotten there over the years.

-Finally, I would note that Kenneth Hall, Gang Chen, Rob Clark, Tod Laursen and Lawrie Virgin were all initially appointed as Assistant Professors and this suggests that a young person can be successful in pursuing an outstanding career as a faculty member and leader in MEMS, Pratt, Duke and beyond.
+Finally, I would note that Kenneth Hall, Gang Chen, Rob Clark, Tod Laursen and Lawrie Virgin were all initially appointed as assistant professors and this suggests that a young person can be successful in pursuing an outstanding career as a faculty member and leader in MEMS, Pratt, Duke and beyond.

 I hope that both new and longer-serving faculty, as well as students, staff, alumni and friends, will enjoy this trip down memory lane as provided by our several colleagues.
 I certainly enjoyed learning some things I did not know before and perhaps you will as well.